EASY RETURNS AND EXCHANGES 85+ STORES

 Dogs are at risk of a number of serious diseases including parvovirus, distemper and hepatitis among others.
 These diseases are debilitating and can be fatal, so vaccinating against them is vital.

 Your dog should have been vaccinated as a puppy, so yearly boosters should be sufficient.
 If there are any doubts about your dog's vaccination status, an immediate course of two injections,

 dogs and spread by mosquitos.
-This disease is usually fatal without treatment and contrary to popular belief, is present in all Australian states.
+This disease is usually fatal without treatment and contrary to popular belief, is present Australia wide.

+It is vital to protect your dog against heartworm.
 Prevention comes in the form of yearly injections or monthly tablets, chewables and spot-ons.

 skin, allowing a quick and easy return if your dog ever gets lost.